ImpostorLex/ImpostorLex/Networking/NET Computer Networks and the Internet.md

 		-  if several users are simultaneously downloading a file on the downstream channel the actual rate will be slower than the considered whole downstream rate
 		-  ![[Pasted image 20220703154158.png]]
 		---

   ### Fiber to the Home
 	- Provides an optical fiber path from CO to the home
 	- Non-metallic they are unaffected of electromagnetic interfererance (i.e weather)

 	- *Direct Fibers* one fiber leaves CO and each fiber are shared by many homes until it gets relatively close to the homes then the fiber splits into customer-specific fibers

 		- Two optical-distribution network architectures that perform the splitting
 			- Active optical networks (AONs) is basically switched Ethernet

 			- Passive optical networks (PONs) each home has a optical network terminator (ONT) which is connected by dedicated optical fiber to a splitter
 				- Splitter combines number of homes usally less than 100 onto a single, shared optical fiber which connects to an optical line terminator (OLT) into the CO.

 				- OLT provides convesation between optical and electrical signals connects the internet via telco router and at home users connect to a home router usually wireless to the Optical Network Terminator and access the Internet via the home router.
 				- All packets sent from OLT to the splitter are replicated, similar to #cable_head_end.
 				- ![[Pasted image 20220705104554.png]]
     ---
    - ### Access in the Enterprise and Home
-	  - LAN used to connect an end system to the #edge_router, Ethernet is generally used in corporate, university, and home networks
+	  - LAN used to connect an end system to the #edge_router, Ethernet is generally used in corporate, university, and home networks.

 		  - Ethernet used a twisted-pair copper wire to connect to a Ethernet switch or network of interconnected switches which then connected into a larger Internet, (Users have 100Mbps to 10Gbps and Servers have 1Gbps to 10Gbps)
 	  - ![[Pasted image 20220705105513.png]]
 	  - Users are accessing the Internet Wirelessly via mobile devices and other 'things' wireless users transmit/receives packets from/to an #access_point that is connected to an enterprise's network (most of the time using wired Ethernet) which connects to the wired Internet (users should be 10-20 meters of the access point)